kungming2/translator-BOT-reborn/docs/title_processing.md

 ## Introduction

-This document covers the logic Ziwen uses when it parses incoming posts to r/translator.
-This logic is mostly contained in `title_handling.py`.
+This document covers the logic Ziwen uses when it parses incoming posts to r/translator, which is mostly contained in `title_handling.py`.
 When new requests are made to the community, the bot will parse its title in `ziwen_posts.py` and assign attributes to it based on its title.

 ## Single-Language Posts